story645/proposal/draft/outline.md

 ### 3.3.1
 * 271-272: definition of $\nu$ w/o explaining what/why
 * 272-293: conjecture of monoid equivariance
+* 294-297: steven's

-__revision__ explain what nu is and why it matters, either swap out 272-293 w/ category version or rewrite as proper conjecture, one of the reviewers had a suggestion for tightening up figure 7 & it (or something like it-look at draft revision) needs to be incorporated better into the text (there's a lot of text text see figure see text text)
+__revision__ explain what nu is and why it matters, either swap out 272-293 w/ category version or rewrite as proper conjecture, one of the reviewers had a suggestion for tightening up figure 7 & it (or something like it-look at draft revision) needs to be incorporated better into the text (there's a lot of text text see figure see text text).
+Either frame steven's better as an example or move it to appendix.
+### 3.3.2
+* 301-302: introduce Q?
+* 302-313: dense introduction of Q notation
+* 316-322: proposition
+* 323-327: talks about figure (like others lack of figure annotations makes this feel disjointed)
+* 328-338: glyph
+* 339-351: rendering of graphic + pipeline
+__revision__ don't start w/ figure, start with what we mean by assembly
+> As discussed in sec~nu, nu functions convert data components in visual components, for example category into color.
+We propose functions Q that compose the visual components in V into a graphical element, for example x and y position and color into a scatter.

+Figure 8 is the generalized version of this, where...figure 8 should maybe be pulled to the top of the section & here should be the semi concrete version - for example the diagrams from the scipy talk or something stripped down that produces the first annulus in fig 9.
+Break out intro of Q notation into bullet points.
+Maybe break out figure 9-> diff scatter or maybe even box commutative diagram of V -> H, with top & bottom, bottom is thickened annulus/equivalent).
+Maybe move glyph discussion up since that's a term the viz community understands & it'll maybe help situate what Q produces [or even move glyph definition up to rho introduction].
+Rework pipeline discussion section around different case studies (network, image, scatter?) and arrows, push graphics discussion/figures into appendix like reviewer suggested?
+### 3.3.3
+* 353-359: notation and math working through that \hat{Q} can generate Q

+__revision__ pull figure & language from proposal rewrite, figure out which bit is actually important for somebody implementing code, maybe push all the math into appendix and then this section is something like
+> The function Q described above takes as input V* which has a base space S. The graphic base space is not accessible in many architectures, so instead we construct a factory function Q hat.
+Q hat takes as input V over base space K, which as described in sec is...
+Q hat returns the function Q...
+This works b/c V-V* figure from proposal redo and shorter explaination of that figure.
+A mathematica; description can be found in appendix []
+### 3.3.4
+* 392-396: what
+* 397-399: why kinda
+* 399-403: what/why

+__revision__
+start w/ why & then do why, frame this section better - first sentence should probably tie into section header

 ### acknowledgments
 * clean up so it doesn't sound like Eric & Chana are on the mpl dev team